napari/docs/docs/developers/architecture/app_model.md

 that provides a declarative schema for a GUI-based application.
-It is an abstraction developed by napari developers, with the needs of napari in mind, but it is agnostic to napari itself (i.e. it should be reusable by any python GUI application).
+It is an abstraction developed by napari developers, with the needs of napari in mind, but it is agnostic to napari itself (i.e. it should be reusable by any Python GUI application).

 The {class}`~napari._app_model._app.NapariApplication` (`app`)
-is the top level object that stores information about the commands, keybindings and menus that make up the appliation.
+is the top level object that stores information about the commands, keybindings and menus that make up the application.
 It is a subclass of {class}`app_model.Application` and is a global application singleton.
 It can be retrieved with {func}`napari._app_model.get_app`.